 – Israel ended pre-departure testing requirements for travelers from China on 28 February.

-– Japanese canceled pre-departure testing requirements for travelers from China from 1 March.
+– Japan canceled pre-departure testing requirements for travelers from China from 1 March.

 – The US dropped its COVID testing requirements for travelers from China from 10 March.